h4r5h1t/CertCheck/README.md

   <a href="#usage">Usage</a> •
 </p>

-This Python script checks the expiration date and other information of a website's SSL/TLS certificate.
+This Python tool checks the expiration date and other information of a website's SSL/TLS certificate.
 It uses asyncio and SSLContext to make secure connections to websites and obtain SSL certificate information.
-The script validates the SSL/TLS certificate for common misconfigurations like Expired Certificates, Self-signed Certificates, Mismatched Certificates, Revoked Certificates, and outputs the SSL/TLS certificate information in a formatted JSON object.
+The tool validates the SSL/TLS certificate for common misconfigurations like Expired Certificates, Self-signed Certificates, Mismatched Certificates, Revoked Certificates, and outputs the SSL/TLS certificate information in a formatted JSON object.

 ## Features
 - Checks the expiration date and other information of a website's SSL/TLS certificate